High School Course Options: What Are the Choices and Can They Save Money on College?

 A note on course rigor

 We always recommend a student takes classes that fit their abilities.
 Challenging without being overwhelming.
 Some kids will argue for the easiest road to get the highest grades.
-This can backfire on college applications.
+This practice can backfire on college applications.

 Advanced Placement (AP)